noooop/Reading_List/awesome_retrieval.md

 as Trec-Covid [55] and retrieval tasks that involve long documents (Touche-2020) [4] or rely heavily on exact lexical match (Fever) [54], further research efforts are still necessary to improve current dense retrievers.
+- Thu, 20 Jul 2023 [Jina Embeddings: A Novel Set of High-Performance Sentence Embedding Models]
+  - Architecture
+    - T5 architecture 估计是对标 Google 的 GTR
+  - Pairwise Data Preparation
+    - De-Duplication， Language Filtering， Consistency Filtering
+  - Triplet Data Preparation
+    - we leverage the ms-marco-MiniLM-L-6-v2 model5 to verify whether the difference in retrieval scores determined by the model exceeds a threshold r(q, p) − r(q, n) > κ, with threshold κ = 0.2, and eliminate all other pairs.
+    - This methodology draws inspiration from the de-noising strategy proposed in [Qu et al., 2021].
+  -  Negation Data Preparation
+    - This dataset, based on positive pairs from the SNLI dataset and negatives created with GPT-3.5
+  - Training
+    - Training on Pairwise Data
+    - Training on Triplet Data
 - Mon, 7 Aug 2023 [Towards General Text Embeddings with Multi-stage Contrastive Learning](https://arxiv.org/abs/2308.03281)
   - Alibaba 的 GTE
   - Architecture